micmejia/bible-dump/NKJV/2 Samuel/2 Sam 6.md

 Again David gathered all _the_ choice _men_ of Israel, thirty thousand.

 ###### 2
-And David arose and went with all the people who _were_ with him from [^a]Baale Judah to bring up from there the ark of God, whose name is called [^b]by the Name, the Lord of Hosts, who dwells _between_ the cherubim.
+And David arose and went with all the people who _were_ with him from Baale Judah to bring up from there the ark of God, whose name is called by the Name, the Lord of Hosts, who dwells _between_ the cherubim.

 ###### 3
-So they set the ark of God on a new cart, and brought it out of the house of Abinadab, which _was_ on the hill; and Uzzah and Ahio, the sons of Abinadab, drove the new [^c]cart.
+So they set the ark of God on a new cart, and brought it out of the house of Abinadab, which _was_ on the hill; and Uzzah and Ahio, the sons of Abinadab, drove the new cart.

 ###### 4
 And they brought it out of the house of Abinadab, which _was_ on the hill, accompanying the ark of God; and Ahio went before the ark.